ephraimduncan/awesome-developer-dictionary/README.md

 - **database**: a central location in which data is stored and managed.
 - **Data-driven Programming**: A programming paradigm in which the program statements describe the data to be matched and the processing required rather than defining a sequence of steps to be taken.
+- **destructuring**: a convenient way of extracting multiple values from data stored in objects and Arrays.
 - **documentation(docs)**: a written text or illustration that accompanies a software which either explains how the software operates or how to use it.

 ## E

 - **ecosystem**: a collection of software projects, which are developed and co-evolve in the same environment.
+- **encapsulation**: the bundling of data with the methods that operate on that data.
 - **enum**: a special data type that enables for a variable to be a set of predefined constants.
+- **expression**: a combination of letters, numbers, or symbols used to represent a value of a variable.
 - **extension**: a piece of software extends the capabilities of an appliation and adds extra features to an already working standalone application.
 - **extension(file)**: a three or four-letter abbreviation that signifies the file type.
 Eg: `.js .tsx`